richard-scryber/PaperworkDayDocs/reference/htmlattributes/index.md

 An attribute supports the element in which it is enclosed by adding further information in a formal and discreet manner.
 The library supports the use of the many standard element attributes on various <a href='../htmltags/' >Html Elements</a>.
 Where possible the library tries to match expected behaviour to the final output based on existing meaning.

-The library also extended the behaviour of the element with a number of custom elements
+The library also extends the behaviour of the element with a number of custom elements

 {% raw %}